 You can choose to make a thin Soup or a thick soup.

-You can even leave the Chicken in the Soup and blend it all together.
+You can even leave the Chicken in the Soup and blend it all together, in which case, you will not need to thicken the soup at all.

-That will thicken it up a lot and no Slurry is needed.
-But then you won’t have the nice Chicken Chunks.
-Something to sink your teeth into.
+But then you won’t have the nice chicken chunks to sink your teeth into.
 That is the point of this recipe, right?
-Ed the man what he loves.
+Ed prefers soup with bite, rather than smooth.

 And I will enjoy the Both.
 Which is not so bad, right??